 Education & Outreach Activities and Participation Summary

 A presentation was given at the 2018 Maine Sheep Conference and Annual Meeting in Bangor, Maine.
-The conference was attended by approximately 15 sheep producers of the Maine Sheep Breeders Association (MSBA) as well as members of the University of Maine Cooperative Extension.
+The conference was attended by approximately 15 sheep producers of the Maine Sheep Breeders Association (MSBA) as well as several members of the University of Maine Cooperative Extension livestock specialist group.
 This presentation covered general information about caseous lymphadenitis (CL) such as disease prevalence, transmission, and prevention.
 We also discussed our current research using essential oil components as antimicrobials for Corynebacterium pseudotuberculosis, the causative agent of CL.

-The project results will also be presented at the University of Maine Student Symposium in Bangor, Maine on April 10, 2019.
-This symposium is attended by UMaine students, faculty, and the general public.
+The project results were also presented at the University of Maine Student Symposium in Bangor, Maine on April 10, 2019.
+This symposium was attended by UMaine students, faculty, and the general public.

 Through this project I have gained a better understanding for the struggles that many small-scale farmers face in controlling diseases such as CL.
 This project helped me to improve my presentation skills including manuscript and poster preparation, public speaking, and data presentation and analysis.
 Through this process, I mentored an undergraduate student in the lab, Cassie Miller, as she conducted her senior capstone project on a related research topic.
 I have also learned many different laboratory techniques which will be valuable as I hope to continue to do research on the control and prevention of infectious diseases in livestock and other farm animals.
 This work has informed the project of a current NSF REU student working in Dr. Anne Lichtenwalner’s lab.